srich36/TodayILearned/til_docs/AI/Deep_Learning/Overview.md

   - Many stock market models are autoregressive
   - ChatGPT is autoregressive because the next token in a sequence generation depends on the previous tokens
     - The output from one iteration is used as the input into the next
+- *LoRA*  - Low-Rank Adaptation of Large Language Models
+  - A training method that accelerates the training of large models while consuming less memory
+  - This essentially freezes the pre-trained weights and injects trainable parameters into each layer of the architecture
+  - **This is critical**, since redeploying new weights for each 70B+ parameter model fine-tuned is not feasibleggk
+- *Emergent abilities* - Functions that the model develops that aren't explicitly in the model's training objective
+- *Policy Learning* - A reinforcement learning technique where the agent learns to optimize the decision making policy *directly* without ever having to learn the `Q` function
+- *Direct Preference Optimization (DPO)* - A new approach for aligning models in finetuning with human preference as an alternative to RLHF

 ## Hyperparameters